 Medicines That May Cause a Rash in Children

 Children react to medicines in different ways.
 Some kids may get a rash.
-Here are some that can cause rashes in your child.
+Some meds that can cause this problem are:

 - Alternative and herbal medicines, such as echinacea

-- Antibiotics, such as cephalosporins, penicillin, or sulfonamides
+Antibiotics, including cephalosporins (such as Cefzon), penicillin, or sulfonamides (such as Bactrim)

-- Anti-seizure medicine, such as amotrigine, carbamazepine, ethosuximide, phenytoin, and zonisamide
+- Anti-seizure medicine, such as carbamazepine, ethosuximide, lamotrigine, phenytoin, and zonisamide

 - Barbiturates, such as mephobarbital, metharbital, and phenobarbital